 Easing gently through the narrow doorway into the unexplored chamber beyond you see walls trimmed with high-tech knick-knacks, lit screens and steaming pipes obscuring a discomforting number of suspicious niches and shady corners.
 Mom told you to look left and right, but you've learned from countless hairy scraps she should have added "and above and below you".
 Just as you're about to throttle up some, you hear a particular kind of metallic squeal you've grown to associate with "Squids", a nimble foe that's at its most venomous when allowed free range with its homing missiles.
 You feel lucky to have picked up on its presence, and start considering your options: which weapons to prepare, what distance to maintain, how to dodge around the room?
 Then, a ghastly moan from behind!
 You were too engrossed in your calculations to have spotted something in the rear view.
-A tan horror swings a metal claw at you, knocking off a missile.
+A tan horror swings a metal claw at you, knocking off your quad lasers.
 Panicking, you charge in deep becoming further rattled by the Squid catching sight of you.
 Frantically looking for a way to loop around one of the pipes in hopes of shaking the clawed stalker, you scramble a finger onto the countermeasures button for dropping mines, miss it, and end up firing a frag missile instead.
 It blows up directly in front of you and showers you with deadly high-speed fragments of metal, resulting in yet another moment of silent contemplation as you watch your ship explode into a colorful starburst of missiles, weapons, and other miscellaneous items...

 The Descent games are both known and loved, and number two was even covered by The Underdogs at some point and so I'll try to stick to what relates to the third installment released in 1999.
-First to clear a misconception I had myself: developer Outrage is NOT an outside company the title was commissioned of: the name change is the simple result of an internal restructuring inside Parallax that caused it to split into Outrage and Volition which would busy itself with the Freespace series and Red Faction.
+First to clear a misconception I had myself: developer Outrage is NOT an outside company the title was commissioned of: the name change is the simple result of an internal restructuring inside Parallax that caused it to split into two teams – Outrage and on the other hand Volition which would busy itself with the Freespace series and Red Faction.
 Descent 3 seemed to alienate some fans by breaking the old formula, but I feel this was a natural – and desirable – move to make.
 The "enter mine – find reactor – blow up reactor – escape" routine had been reiterated some sixty times already (that's without extra level packs), and technological advances made large outside areas and more overall complexity feasible.
 Thus in the third installment, players would be served a far greater variety of mission objectives and environments, with a mostly reworked smorgåsbord of bots and weapons to boot.

 The missions are indeed the focus of the game, to the point that the story is a backdrop for them instead of the other way around.
 This doesn't shock those familiar with the series, of course, but does lead to times where you've forgotten how what you're doing fits into the big picture.
 The characters are whatever: the "Material Defender" and his jerk of an ex-employer Dravis are Bruce Willis and Evil-Corporate-Guy respectively.
-There are only scant written briefings and debriefings for each mission, along with the few cutscenes that are paced in such a way as to suggest the rest got cut.
+There are very scant written briefings and debriefings for each mission, along with the few cutscenes that are paced in such a way as to suggest the rest got cut.
 Almost every mission is likely to take you in the range of one to three hours to complete with many of them more brainy in nature requiring a bit of puzzle-solving and strategizing.
 The last one in particular is tough if you just try to brute-force your way through.

 Like Descent back in 1995, D3 took another technological leap in '99.
 Max settings would kill all but the sturdiest war mounts of computers in the year of release (and bugs prevented many from finishing it at all) but I'm sure you're going to appreciate the extra eye candy today.
-When a bot has been brought to low hp, streaks of electricity will start creeping along its body, hinting that just one more burst of damage should finish it off.
+When a bot has received a pummeling, streaks of electricity will start creeping along its body, hinting that just one more burst of damage should finish it off.
 When it dies, it might catch fire and drift into a wall, exploding on impact with bright lights and smoking debris.
 The lighting effects from the weapons and flares also look realistic, but some areas will have this rapid flickering effect that could affect epileptics and I'm not sure what exactly they were thinking with that.
 The sound design is also top notch, and the bots have their distinctive noises – albeit perhaps a little bit less so this time around.
 I couldn't quite learn to recognize all of them based on sounds alone.

 So there have to be some weakpoints to the third Descent, surely?
 Well, as I said, the original release was a little bit buggy and even unstable.
 By version 1.4, the last official patch, only minor but noticeable issues remain.
 There were a few times when a bot would phase between invisible and visible while having turned impossible to hit with normal weapons, in a completely anomalous way.
 This even happened with one of the special bots you have to kill to complete a mission at one point but luckily it still took indirect damage from nearby explosions, and so I didn't have to restart the mission.
-You'll run into several other bugs as well, but none of them approach game-breaking.
+You'll run into several other bugs as well, but very few of them approach game-breaking.
 There's other small issues that feel like they should probably have been ironed out in another QA pass in areas like balancing and the UI, so it's not quite perfect in this regard.
 I think the chaff countermeasure doesn't work at all...

 TIWIKs = Things I Wish I'd Known (no spoilers)